|

 green seaweed (Bryopsis sp.).

-beachfleas belong to the Order Amphipoda.
-They are sometimes also
+beachfleas and other amphipods belong to the Order Amphipoda.
+Among

-numerous and most diverse of bottom-dwelling crustaceans.
-While most
+the most numerous and most diverse of bottom-dwelling crustaceans,

-beachfleas are tiny, one monstrous beachflea (Alicella gigantea)
+While most beachfleas are tiny, one monstrous beachflea (Alicella

-grows to 25cm!
-Fortunately, we are unlikely to encounter it on the
+gigantea) grows to 25cm!
+Fortunately, we are unlikely to encounter

 Features: 0.5cm or less.
 Their bodies are flattened sideways